 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 0 / 4

-The electoral framework is not fair, given the constraints on representation in the territory and the prohibition of any candidate who challenges Moroccan control of the territory to run for parliament.
+The electoral framework is not fair, given the constraints on representation in the Moroccan-controlled territory, the prohibition of any candidate who challenges Moroccan control of the territory to run for the parliament, and Moroccan control of the media.

 B. POLITICAL PLURALISM AND PARTICIPATION: 0 / 16